from small one page howto to huge articles all in one place

 DESCRIPTION

-This is not the function you are interested in.
-Look at readdir(3) for the POSIX conforming C library interface.
-This page documents the bare kernel system call interface.
+These are not the interfaces you are interested in.
+Look at readdir(3) for the POSIX-conforming C library interface.
+This page documents the bare kernel system call interfaces.

-The system call getdents() reads several dirent structures from the directory referred to by the open file descriptor fd into the buffer pointed to by dirp.
-The argument count is the size of the memory area.
+The system call getdents() reads several linux_dirent structures from the directory referred to by the open file descriptor fd into the buffer pointed to by dirp.
+The argument count specifies the size of that buffer.

 struct linux_dirent {